RockitBootcamp/Phoenix/Projects/jQuery Twitter v2/README.md

 curl localhost:3000/users
 ```

 You can also use `curl` to test all of the other available endpoints, to see what data is returned, so you know what you're working with.
-Alternatively, write an AJAX request and inspect/log the response from Dev Tools.
+Alternatively, write an AJAX request and inspect or log the response from Dev Tools.

 ## gulp